How Google My Business Works, Why It Matters, and Who Should Care

 Businesses who don’t/can’t spend a lot of time on their digital marketing

-For many businesses who find it tough to get around to working on their SEO and digital marketing for whatever reason, Google My Business is a great way to get decent online recognition in their area.
+For many businesses who find it tough to get around to working on their SEO and digital marketing for whatever reason, understanding how Google My Business works is a great way to get decent online recognition in their area.
 The local 3-pack results are basically a snapshot into a local business directory, so a company’s profile is the same as having a listing in the Yellow Pages was a few decades ago.

 The automatically populated website feature of GMB and the fact that the basics of day-to-day business are given prominence all add to the feeling that Google My Business is becoming the “new homepage” for small businesses, something that 64% of marketers in a Moz survey agreed with.

 Companies interested in knowing more about their customers

 Another major reason why Google My Business can be so helpful for small to medium-sized businesses is its Insights feature.
 This provides a whole range of information about your customers and their actions related to your business such as: